strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md

 These configurations will be merged into the base configurations defined in the `./config` folder.
 The environment is based on the `NODE_ENV` environment variable (defaults to `development`).

 When starting Strapi with `NODE_ENV=production` it will load the configuration from `./config/*` and `./config/env/production/*`.
-Everything defined in the production config will override the default config.
+Everything defined in the production configuration will override the default config.

 In combination with environment variables this pattern becomes really powerful.